-Lesson Overview: Students hike through the forest on a favorite trail of their instructor's choosing.
+Students hike through the forest on a favorite trail of their instructor's choosing.
 On the trail, open exploration and inquiry are highly encouraged and students can practice their observation and interpretive skills on plants, animals, insects, and tracks!
 May include the use of field guides, dichotomous keys, hand lenses, and nature journals.
+Learning goals vary based on chosen activities, but are integrated with those from other classes.
+Each experience is unique and tailored to the interest of the field group.